-Introduction
+1. Introduction

-The acute scrotum is defined as sudden pain of the scrotum or its contents, accompanied by local signs such as swelling, skin changes or systemic symptoms.
+The acute scrotum is defined as sudden pain in the scrotum or its contents, often accompanied by local signs such as swelling, skin changes, and/ or systemic symptoms.
 In a boy presenting with an acute scrotum, it is imperative to rule out testicular torsion, which is a surgical emergency.
-The acute scrotum should be rapidly assessed and assumed to be testicular torsion until proven otherwise.

-There is a bimodal distribution of testicular torsion with peaks in the first year of life and in early adolescence1.
-Torsion of the appendix testes occurs over a wider age range.
+There is a bimodal distribution of testicular torsion with peaks in the first year of life and in early adolescence.
+In 2013/2014, there were 3304 finished consultant episodes (FCE's) for Torsion of the testis, of which 2501 were in children (Health and Social Care Information Centre, November 2015).

-Other causes of acute scrotal pain are trauma, infection, hydrocoele, inguinal hernia, idiopathic scrotal oedema and systemic disease (e.g. Henoch-Schönlein purpura)2-5.
-Whilst there are features in the clinical assessment that may point to a specific diagnosis67, suspicion of testicular torsion demands immediate surgical exploration^{2 8-13}.
-The sequelae of non- operative management are well documented14-18 and include testicular loss and possible impairments to fertility.
-Torsion has an annual incidence of approximately 3.8 per 100,000 males younger than 18 years^{19 20} and accounts for approximately a third of acute paediatric scrotal disease21.
-Even with apparently successful testicular salvage fertility can be impaired18.
+Other causes of the acute scrotum are trauma, infection, hydrocoele, inguinal hernia, idiopathic scrotal oedema and systemic disease (e.g. Henoch-Schönlein purpura)2-5.
+Whilst there are features in the clinical assessment that may point to a specific diagnosis, suspicion of testicular torsion demands immediate surgical exploration2 8-13.
+The sequelae of non- operative management are well documented14-18 and include testicular loss and possible impairment to fertility.
+Torsion has an annual incidence of approximately 3.8 per 100,000 males younger than 18 years and accounts for approximately a third of acute paediatric scrotal disease.
+Even with apparently successful testicular salvage, fertility can be impaired.